drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 # Tutorial

-We will solve the following problem using a computer to do some of the more tedious calculations.
+You will solve the following problem using a computer to do some of the more tedious calculations.

 ````{admonition} Problem